CallumDennisIE/mobile-physio/README.md

 5. Wait a few minutes for the site to deploy.
 6. The project will be published and a link will be provided to the live site: [Example link](https://callumdennisie.github.io/mobile-physio/).

-For more infomration on how to deploy a site with GitHub pages, plaease click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
+For more information on how to deploy a site with GitHub pages, please click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

 ***
 ### Local Development